 On January 27, 2001, 10 members of the Oklahoma State University family died in a plane crash in Colorado.
 On April 21, 2007, the Oklahoma State University family came together to celebrate the lives of the 10 who perished by holding a memorial run on the OSU campus.
-The Remember The Ten Run has now become an annual tradition, held on the third Saturday of April each year.
+The Remember The Ten Run has now become an annual tradition, typically held on the third Saturday of April each year.
 However, the 15th Annual Remember the Ten Run has been postponed to August 28, 2021.

 For most graduates, OSU is known for having a family atmosphere.
 You hear this from alumni, faculty, staff, coaches and prospective students.
 The loss of the 10 is one of the greatest tragedies the OSU family has known and impacted not only those affiliated with OSU, but a much larger family including all Oklahomans and others throughout the nation.
 Honoring their memory with a memorial run gives us an event to remember and to celebrate their lives.

 The spark that created the event was when I read Bill Hancock's incredible book, Riding with the Blue Moth, finishing it within days after receiving a copy from Bill at the All College Basketball Tournament in 2005.
 (Bill is the father of Will Hancock.)
 Bill, which for reasons best understood by reading the book, terms depression as the "Blue Moth."
 Bill inspired Remember the Ten because one of the ways he dealt with his grief was through exercise and by moving forward, riding his bike from the Pacific to the Atlantic.
 If I understand the meaning of his book, one can never eliminate the grief that comes with loss but one can find ways to use the "Blue Moth" to learn life's lessons and grow stronger.